Why have a Hysterosalpingogram (HSG?)

-This test is used to examine the uterus and the fallopian tubes.
+This test is used to examine the inside of the uterus and the fallopian tubes.

 Preparing for the test

 Please telephone on the first day of your menstrual period, so we can schedule this examination.